 Critical mistakes new advertisers make with Facebook Advertising

-You’re trying to drive more leads and money into your business.
-You heard that the Facebook ads platform is a great option.
+You’re trying to drive more leads and revenue into your business.
+You are familiar with the massively popular Facebook ad platform.

-Avoid the following five mistakes when advertising on Facebook:
+Here are five mistakes many make when advertising on Facebook:

 What are you trying to accomplish with your Facebook advertising campaign?
 While the obvious bottom line for every business is to make money, your advertising goals should be directed at smaller, more manageable goals that ultimately lead to an increase in revenue.

 Consider the following list of possible goals and how they pertain to your business: